 Show Me: Add any data that you would like to visualize or include in the report.
 10 fields max.

-- A new option called Apply Pivot is visible under the gear icon if you have two fields in the By section.
+A new option called Apply Pivot is visible under the gear icon if you have two fields in the By section.
 You can enable pivot only for one field at a time.
+For more information on how to create Pivot tables within data that has been exported from Gainsight as an excel document, see the Microsoft tutorial Create a Pivot Table to analyze worksheet data.

 As an example, if you’d like to see # of Accounts and Total ARR by CSM, you would add Account Name and ARR to the Show Me section and CSM Name to the By section.